dking072/dking072.github.io/_posts/2020-08-13-thermochem.md

 ## The Statistical Approximation

 At finite temperatures, we need to start treating our molecule as a statistical distribution of states.
-The key assumption we make is that at conserved energy the system samples all all accessible states $|\psi_{nuc,elec}>_j$ with equal probability.
+The key assumption we make is that at conserved energy the system samples all all accessible states |$\psi_{nuc,elec}$> with equal probability.

 It turns out that **at a set *temperature*, this assumption actually means that states become exponentially less likely according to their energy**.
 We can describe the probability of any given state of our molecule as